On this page:

 In the Government response, the original wording used by the Panel in their recommendations has been retained.
 However, the government refers only to ‘embedded networks’ for clarity of expression and ease of reference.

-The revised GEO was published in the Government Gazette on 29 September 2022, with the new GEO condition taking effect from 1 January 2023.
-You can get a copy of the new GEO here: Victorian Government Gazette | No. G 39 Thursday 29 September 2022.
+The revised electricity GEO 2022 was published in the Government Gazette on 29 September 2022, with the new GEO 2022 condition taking effect from 1 January 2023.

-Once all the Panel’s recommendations are implemented, the residential electricity embedded network market will be fairer, with improved consumer protections and increased access to affordable and renewable energy for all Victorian embedded network customers.
+Once all the Panel’s recommendations are implemented, the residential embedded network market will be fairer, with improved consumer protections and increased access to affordable and renewable energy for all Victorian embedded network customers.

 For more information, visit the Engage Victoria website for the Embedded Networks Review.